It may seem arbitrary, but many community associations institute a policy against bird feeders, or any outdoor animal...

 Renting in an HOA?
 Understand the Responsibilities of You and Your Landlord

 Every day, more people decide to rent property from within homeowners associations.
 Leasing units can earn a nice profit for landlords, but this business venture comes with risks for renters.
-If property owners belong to a Homeowners' Association, tenants may face unexpected issues.
-Some renters unknowingly break the HOA's regulations and regulations.
+If property owners belong to a homeowners' association, tenants may face unexpected issues.
+Some renters unknowingly break the HOA's rules and regulations.
 Others tenants learn they can only rent out the property for a short time.
-Landowners may also pay hefty fines, because of their tenants' violations.
+Homeowners may also pay hefty fines, because of their tenants' violations.

 Today's RealManage guide will teach renters about property owners' responsibilities when renting an HOA property.
 Tenants will also learn about their rights under the law.